ArneBinder/dialam-2024-shared-task/log.md

 ### Merged relations with RoBERTa (task_learning_rate=1e-4, learning_rate=1e-4)

-- training a single model for all relation types with xlm-roberta-large, experimenting with the base-model learning rate
+- training a single model for all relation types with roberta-large, experimenting with the base-model learning rate
   - command:
     ```bash
       python src/train.py \